bunyk/gokeybr/README.md

 ## Code
 A fork of [gotypist](https://github.com/pb-/gotypist), rewritten to use [tcell](https://github.com/gdamore/tcell/) instead of [termbox-go](https://github.com/nsf/termbox-go).
 Also added support for multiline typing sessions and statistically generated exercises.
 Removed modes, so in each session you could strive for any result you wish.

-Acrhitecture is changed from ELM-like to more classical.
+Acrhitecture is changed from Elm-like to more classical.
 Code is split in following packages:

 - `cmd/` - is entry point of the program, handles parsing of arguments and starts app
 - `app/` - contains code of event loop and overall logic of typing session